 9. Use proper lift technique: When lifting the little ones during the holidays and every day, use good lifting technique:

 - Stay close to the load

 - Avoid reaching out with extended arms to lift

 - Keep your back and head up straight

 - Know your limits.
 Avoid lifting more than 40 lbs. (kids and packages)

-Learn more about how to avoid musculoskeletal injuries at work by downloading our free gift for the holidays.
+Learn more about how to avoid musculoskeletal injuries at work by downloading our free gift.